EagleIves/portfolio/README.md

 Using One-hot encoding, I converted the "Payment Method" column into binary columns (0/1) for model compatibility.
 This helps the model detect patterns like "Cluster 0 prefers Credit Card payments."

 #### CHAPTER 2: FEATURE SELECTION FOR CLUSTERING
-Next, I identified cluster features that collectively define customer behaviour in the below categories.
-This ensures clustering is based on meaningful behavioral traits rather than irrelevant columns (e.g., *Customer ID*).
+Next, I identified cluster features that collectively define customer behaviour in the following categories.
+This ensures clustering is based on meaningful behavioural traits rather than irrelevant columns (e.g., *Customer ID*).

   **Demographics:** *Age*
   **Spending habits:** *Purchase Amount, Monetary, High_Spender*